YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 That visual change is unsettling, but it is not a reliable verdict on growth.
 The early recipient area is a healing surface, not a final density preview.
 At this point, protect the grafts and follow the hair transplant aftercare plan instead of judging the final result from a freshly washed scalp.

-Why can scabs make the transplant look denser than it is?
+Scabs can make the transplant look denser than it is

 Scabs are not hair density.
 They are healing material around the graft openings.
 When many small crusts sit close together, they create the appearance of a darker and more filled area.
 Once those crusts start to come away, the eye sees more skin between the hair shafts.

-That visual pattern can make a patient feel encouraged on day 2 and worried on day 10.
+That visual pattern can make day 2 feel encouraging and day 10 feel worrying.
 Nothing dramatic may have happened to the grafts.
 The visual layer covering the scalp has changed.

 Good early washing is meant to clean the scalp without scraping the recipient area.
 The pressure, timing, and type of contact all matter, because the technique used for washing after a hair transplant should change as the grafts become more stable and the scabs soften.
 Too little cleaning can leave thick crusts.
 Too much force can irritate the skin.